ART 265 : Photography: Digital Basics

 Required materials

-Students will need to provide their own digital camera; please see the syllabus for a detailed list of specific materials used in this course.
+Digital Single Lens Reflex or Mirrorless camera with manual focus lens and exposure capabilities is required.
+Please see the syllabus for a detailed list of other specific materials used in this course.

 General education/Related instruction lists